dy/subscript/plan.md

   .
 Each test is fastest as simple numbers comparison, worse - string comparison, worse - regex .
 Each consume is flow with own simpler checks
+* [ ] Move fragment parsers into own module
+  + makes shorter & cleaner main exports, extension is possible by importing from src/
+  - requires bundling